cbaldacin/instatistics/README.md

     * For each transaction received we will simply store it in a List
     * There will be a scheduled job configured to run every second that:
         - removes expired transactions from the List;
-        - calculates de statistic result to be consumed by HTTP GET /statistic Since there will be a refreshed statistic every second, there won't be any further calculation for when requesting the statistic of     the last 60 seconds.
+        - calculates de statistic result to be consumed by HTTP GET /statistic.
+(Since there will be a refreshed statistic every second, there won't be any further calculation for when requesting the statistic of     the last 60 seconds)

-* This solution only works for single instance environment.
+* OBS:.
+This solution only works for single instance environment.
 For multiple instances, some changes are required.